criteo-cookbooks/ms_dotnet/README.md

 Requirements
 ------------
-This cookbook supports Chef 11.10.0+
+This cookbook supports and requires Chef 12.1+ to take advantage of the `reboot` and `windows_package` built-in resources.

 ### Platforms
 * Windows XP